justeslam/offsec2/notes/windows_enumeration.md

 > Get-ChildItem -Path C:\xampp -Include *.txt,*.ini -File -Recurse -ErrorAction SilentlyContinue
 > Get-ChildItem -Path C:\Users\ -Include *.txt,*.pdf,*.xls,*.xlsx,*.doc,*.docx -File -Recurse -ErrorAction SilentlyContinue
 # If you get access to the machine through another user, then restart the file search, as permissions may have changed
-> Get-ChildItem -Path C:\ -Include local.txt -File -Recurse -ErrorAction SilentlyContinue | type # Great, but only for CTFs, probably shouldn't get used to it
+> Get-ChildItem -Path C:\ -Include local.txt,proof.txt -File -Recurse -ErrorAction SilentlyContinue | type # Great, but only for CTFs, probably shouldn't get used to it
 > findstr /spin “password” *.* # find all files with the word "password" in them
 > Get-History
 > (Get-PSReadlineOption).HistorySavePath